pekkalacd/Introduction-to-Python/Lessons/Basic Syntax & First Program/README.md

  ```
    def greetName(name):
-       """ Prints a greeting in the form "Hello, {name}!" to the screen.
+       """ Prints a greeting in the form "Hello, {name}!" to the screen."""
-           name: must be string.
-       """

-       try:
-           if type(name) != str:
-                raise ValueError("Unable to process.
-Arg 'name' must be of type str.")

-           print("Hello," + " " + name + "!")

-       except ValueError as e:
-           return print(e)
+       print("Hello,", name)

   # call built-in help() function for more info
   help(greetName)